chriscdn/to-number/README.md

 ## Motivation

-This package offers several improvements over directly handling numeric conversions and validations, including:
+This package assists in number parsing, including:

-- Returning `null` instead of unexpected numeric values when an input is not a valid number.
+- returning `null` instead of `NaN` when a value cannot be converted,
-- Providing rounding options.
+- rounding options, and
-- Offering type-checking functions for numeric values.
+- offering type-checking functions.

 ## Installation